contributewoodbury/contributewoodbury/README.md

 - [ ] Automated deletion of old volunteer roles / nonprofits
 - [ ] Automated emailing of approved and as new nonprofits
 - [ ] Confirmation text or email sent upon volunteer sign up
+- [ ] Allow Admin to add, change, or delete categories

 ## Deployment